RawTherapee/RawPedia/content/Local_Adjustments/index.md

 peaks.

 ##### Inverse GHS
-Only available in Standard and Advanced modes?
+Only available in Standard and Advanced modes.

 Inverse GHS checkbox: Inverse GHS is useful for reducing overall contrast or recovering your original image.
 It adds contrast on the far right and left of the histogram, brightening the deep shadows, darkening the bright highlights, and squeezing the histogram towards the middle.

 The Generalized Hyperbolic Inverse transformation allows you to recover your original image, subject to mathematical precision, but you can also use it for other purposes.
 This feature is more like the 'Excluding spot' but more powerful.

 If the White point and Black point were changed in normal mode (automatic or not), they will likely need to be readjusted.
 The white point often needs to be readjusted lower.
 There is interaction between the two settings.
-In the majority of cases, especially when used as a second GHS Spot, the adjustments will be small, or even unnecessary.
+In the majority of cases, especially when used as a second GHS Spot, the adjustments will be minimal, or even unnecessary.

-Can be used as a second GHS spot after a first GHS Spot in Global or 'Full image' mode, most often with 'Spot method = Normal spot', for example to darken a sky or a sunset.
+It can be used in a second GHS spot after a first GHS spot in Global or 'Full image' mode, most often with 'Spot method = Normal spot', to, for example, darken sky or sunset.

-To allow Inverse GHS to work the 'Stretch factor (D)' must be between 0.001 and 0.002 and the checkbox 'Auto Black point & White point' disabled.
+To allow Inverse GHS to work, the 'Stretch factor (D)' must be between 0.001 and 0.002 and with the checkbox 'Auto Black point & White point' disabled.

 ##### The need to fine-tune White Point (WP linear) and Black Point (BP linear)